 This is your minimum savings per paycheck.
 No matter what, this is what needs to go into your emergency fund.

 You decide how you want to do it.
 Some people view their entire savings account as their emergency fund; others do prefer to open a separate savings account just for emergencies.
 Me?
-I like to keep things simple.
-I have a spreadsheet for our savings account in which I track the total amount, deposits/withdraws, and earnings via dividends.
+I like to keep things simple: I have a spreadsheet for our savings account in which I track the total amount, deposits/withdraws, and earnings via dividends.
 I also have a section where I have created “funds”, including the emergency fund.
-I then divide the total amount in our savings into these different “funds” so I can keep track of our savings.
+Then I divide the total amount in our savings into these different “funds” so I can keep track of our savings.

 Learn more in my Budget Guide: Organize Your Savings! post.

 2. Set up a direct deposit into your savings account.